SilenceVosh/silencevosh.github.io/_posts/2020-10-12-What-a-trailer-promises-Devils-Avocate.md

 ---
 layout: post
-title:  "What a trailer promises: Devil's Avocate"
+title:  "What a trailer promises: The Devil's Avocate"
 date:   2020-10-12 07:10:59 -0500
 category:
 tags: storyblink